Lai Ching-te: Foreign relations

-On 13 January 2024, Lai Ching-te was elected president of the Republic of China with approximately 40% of the vote, and was inaugurated on 20 May 2024.
-Lai appointed Cho Jung-tai, ruling party's former chairman, as new premier.

 Under Lai, Taiwan continued the previous administration's New Southbound Policy, signing an investment pact with Thailand in June 2024.
 Thailand became the fifth trading partner to sign an investment agreement with Taiwan since the announcement of the policy in 2016.
+Facing the Trump administration's imposition of tariffs on Taiwan under the banner of "reciprocal tariffs," Lai announced plans to increase procurement from and investment in the United States, in addition to eliminating trade barriers.

 Lai stated that the ROC and the PRC are not subordinate to each other.
-He reaffirmed the island's commitment to resisting Chinese annexation, emphasizing its sovereignty during National Day celebrations.
+He reaffirmed the island's commitment to resisting PRC's annexation, emphasizing its sovereignty during National Day celebrations.
 He also expressed hopes for dialogue with Beijing, despite ongoing military pressure and tensions.
-In 2025, Lai announced plans to reinstate military trials for active-duty personnel and labeled China a "foreign hostile force" under the Anti-Infiltration Act.
+In 2025, Lai announced plans to reinstate military trials for active-duty personnel and labeled the PRC a "foreign hostile force" under the Anti-Infiltration Act.

 Political views

-Previously, Lai was viewed as a "deep green" member of the DPP, advocating for Taiwanese independence.
-As the mayor of Tainan, Lai called himself a "pragmatic worker for Taiwanese independence" and argued it was possible to "love Taiwan while having an affinity to China".
-He has since moderated his position, saying that there was no need to declare independence as "Taiwan is already a sovereign, independent country called the Republic of China."
-Lai advocates strengthening Taiwan's relations with the United States and other liberal democracies.
-Lai considers both titles of "Taiwan" or "Republic of China" that can be used equitably and interchangeably in respect of the country name.
+Previously, Lai was viewed as a "deep green" member of the DPP who advocated for Taiwanese independence.
+However, he has since moderated his position.
+In 2017, Lai described his stance as "having an affinity to China while loving Taiwan," and referred to himself as a "pragmatic worker for Taiwanese independence."
+He argued that there is no need to declare independence because Taiwan is already a sovereign, independent country called the Republic of China.
+Lai maintains that the Republic of China, founded in 1912, has been reborn as a new nation on Taiwan.
+He further explained in 2026 that the term "Taiwan independence" actually means that Taiwan does not belong to the People's Republic of China, and that the ROC and the PRC are not subordinate to each other.